 - First, right-click a shape on the diagram and select Convert > To 3D from the context menu.
 That will convert the selected shape to 3D as below.

 - To rotate the symbol, position the cursor in the center of the shape and left-click.
 The cursor will then become a curved arrow.

 - Now hold the left mouse button with the cursor within the shape to rotate it.

 - To add further 3D effects, right-click the flowchart symbol and select 3-D Effects from the menu.
 That will open the window shown in the snapshot directly below.

-So you can set up flowcharts with Draw’s Text Box, Flowcharts and Connector tools and add some groovy effects to them with the application’s 3D options.
+So you can set up flowcharts with Draw’s Text Box, Flowcharts, and Connector tools and add some groovy effects to them with the application’s 3D options.
 The application probably has most of the tools and options you’ll need for flowcharts.
-However, you can also set up flowcharts with the diagram software included in this software guide.